-- (1) Obtaining a medical certificate, and any examination required for the certificate, is taken to be medical or related treatment for this chapter if the worker gives the employer a copy of the certificate. - (2) In this section:
+(1) Obtaining a medical certificate, and any examination required for the certificate, is taken to be medical or related treatment for this chapter if the worker gives the employer a copy of the certificate.

 - (a) that a worker has suffered a loss mentioned in schedule 1 (Compensation for permanent injuries); or - (b) the extent of the loss to allow the amount of compensation payable for the loss to be worked out.